Claude Architecture Explained: 5 Layers and 2 Cross-Cutting Planes

 ▶ Watch on YouTube & subscribe to The Stack Underflow

-The one-sentence version: The Claude stack is five layers (model → protocol → reach → orchestration → surfaces) plus two planes (prompts and structured output) that cross-cut every layer — and understanding that structure means you always know where a new Claude feature belongs.
+The one-sentence version: The Claude stack is five layers (model → protocol → reach → orchestration → surfaces) plus two cross-cutting planes (prompts and context/reliability/cost) — each layer resting on the one below, so any new feature has exactly one place to land.

 Layer 0 — The Model